 Iraq loses 5,000 MW of electricity as Iran reduces gas supplies

-Baghdad, July 10 (IANS) The Iraqi Ministry of Electricity has said that Iraq lost 5,000 megawatt of electricity because of a shortage of gas supply by Iran, media reported.
+Baghdad, July 10 (IANS) The Iraqi Ministry of Electricity said the country has lost 5,000 megawatts (MW) of electricity because of a shortage of gas supply by Iran.

-The loss of nearly 5,000 megawatt caused by the decline in gas supplies from Iran and the gap of 10,000 megawatt because of insufficient national gas production have negatively affected the electricity supply to citizens, the Ministry Spokesman Ahmed Musa told the official Iraqi News Agency (INA) on Sunday.
+The loss of nearly 5,000 MW caused by the decline in gas supplies from Iran and the gap of 10,000 MW because of insufficient national gas production have negatively affected the electricity supply to citizens, Xinhua news agency quoted Ministry spokesman Ahmed Musa as saying to the local media.

 The Ministry is trying to coordinate with the Iranian side to re-pump the gas in the required quantities, pending a solution to transfer financial dues to Iran, he added.

-Iraq imports gas to feed its power stations across the country from Iran, which occasionally reduces gas supplies over accumulated debts of Iraq, Xinhua news agency reported.
+Iraq imports gas to feed its power stations across the country from Iran, which occasionally reduces gas supplies over accumulated debts of Iraq.

 The new figures would raise the proven reserves of Iraq's crude oil to about 155 billion barrels and natural gas to about 140 trillion cubic feet.